 SPM vs CocoaPods vs Carthage — what to pick in 2026

-Reach for SPM when: you are starting a new iOS project, migrating a legacy app to Swift 6, or consolidating dependency management across several teams.
-No credible reason left to pick CocoaPods for greenfield work.
+Reach for SPM when: you are starting a new iOS project, migrating a legacy app to Swift 6.2, or consolidating dependency management across teams.
+With the Pods registry going read-only, there is no credible reason left to pick CocoaPods for greenfield work.

 Module layout for a production video app

-The structure below is what we ship for a Swift 6 video chat or streaming app.
-Each module maps to a concurrency domain, minimises public surface area, and makes Sendable boundaries enforceable at compile time.
+The structure below is what we ship for a Swift 6.2 video chat or streaming app.
+Each module maps to a concurrency domain, keeps its public surface small, and makes Sendable boundaries enforceable at compile time.
+Read the graph bottom-up: Core has zero dependencies, and the app target sees only Features.

 MyVideoApp/